"I just can't do this." Harried parents forgo home school

 That stress is only compounded for families with multiple children in different grades, or when parents work long hours outside the home.
 In some cases, older siblings must watch younger ones during the day, leaving no time for school work.

 "I think the pressure is on and I think it's on even more for some of our low-income families.
-It's totally overwhelming," said Rachel Pearl, chief program officer for Friends of the Children.
-The Portland, Oregon-based national nonprofit that pairs paid mentors with at-risk children.
+It's totally overwhelming," said Rachel Pearl, chief program officer for Friends of the Children-Portland.
+The Portland, Oregon-based national nonprofit pairs paid mentors with at-risk children.

 "A lot of our families already feel they're not doing enough when they are working so hard and I fear they will fear they are failing at it."